holochain/file-storage-zome/README.md

 # file-storage-zome
 A zome that can be mixed in to any DNA to provide basic file storage capabilities.

-This aims to be a community maintained project.
+This aims to be a community maintained project and will receive support but minimal contributions from the dev team

 ## Requirements